Can you make money with Cricut? HECK YES! And we’re going to share a beginner-friendly guide to help you!

-Rather than trying to become a one-stop-shop, focus on a specific niche.
+Rather than trying to become a one-stop shop, focus on a specific niche.
 That could mean creating one or two products and doing them really well.
 For example, maybe you could be “THE ONE” that people go to for Disney trip t-shirts!
-Or you could have a special knack for personalizing color-changing cups targeted for teens!
+Or you could have a special knack for personalizing color-changing cups targeted at teens!

 If you don’t focus on a specific merchandise niche, consider a certain topic that you love and let your creativity shine (ie: pets, camping, monograms, etc).

 7. Know your cost margins to make money with Cricut

 Designing and making crafts is the fun part, but if you want to make money with this, you’ll need a little bit of business knowledge.
 You don’t need to have a business degree, but you do need to keep track of how much is going out and how much is coming in from a financial standpoint.

 Your costs will determine what you need to sell your products for so you don’t just hope you’re making money, you’ll know you’re making money!

 You could have the most amazing designs but still not be able to sell a single product if people don’t know that you exist.
 That means you’ll need to market yourself in order to make money with Cricut.
 You can go old-school and attend local Chamber events and network with people in your local social circle.